prempreetbrar/UDPFileTransferrer/README.md

   encapsulated in a UDP `DatagramPacket` and then written to the UDP socket.
 - The sequence number for segments starts at the _initial sequence number_ received from the server during the handshake process and is incremented per every
   _segment_ transmitted (not byte, unlike TCP).
 The "ACK" packets received from the server as `DatagramPacket`'s carry the sequence number of the _next expected segment_ at the server.
-The ACK `DatagramPacket`'s are de-encapsulated to `FtpSegment`s in order to obtain the acknowledgment number.
+The ACK `DatagramPacket`'s are de-encapsulated to `FtpSegment`'s in order to obtain the acknowledgment number.
 - As soon as a segment is transmitted, the client starts a retransmission timer (as is typical of a stop-and-wait protocol).
 If the correct ACK arrives, the timer is stopped.
 If the timer expires, the segment is retransmitted and the timer is restarted.
 - The server terminates a file transfer session if it does not receive any UDP packets from the client during a certain amount of time; to prevent the client program